Orlek222/PracticasED/README.md

 Second exam was to implement a Splay Tree in Java.

-The final exam was an implementation of a Tree-like Data Structure in both languages.
+The final exam was an implementation of a TreeBitSet in both Java and Haskell.

 ## My grades